jhpyle/docassemble/_docs/api.md

 Parameters:

  - `key`: the API key.
- - `email`: the user's e-mail address.
+ - `username`: the user's e-mail address.
- - `password`: the user's password.
+ - `password` (optional): the user's password.
+If a password is not supplied, a random password will be generated.
  - `privileges` (optional): a JSON array of user privileges (e.g., `['developer', 'trainer']`), or a string containing a single privilege (e.g., `'advocate'`).
 If not specified, the new user